John Moore of Ipswich

-John Moore (12 February 1821, Woodbridge – 8 April 1902, Diss) was a prominent Ipswich artist, particularly notes for his seascapes.
+John Moore (12 February 1821, Woodbridge – 8 April 1902, Diss) was a prominent Ipswich artist, particularly noted for his seascapes.
 Originally a painter and decorator, he became a self-taught artist.
 He moved to Ipswich before 1871, and was a founding member of the Ipswich Fine Art Club in 1874.
 He found many patrons amongst the wealthy inhabitants of the town.

 Early life

 Moore was born in what is now Theatre Street, Woodbridge, and was baptised on 12 February 1821 at St Mary's Church.
-His father was a former sailor, Martin Moore who had since become a plumber and house painter.
-His mother was Elizabeth née Warren.
+His father was a former sailor, Martin Moore, who had since become a plumber and house painter.
+His mother was Elizabeth (née Warren).
 John started out apprenticed to his father as a plumber and signwriter.
-In 1843 he married in 1843 Caroline Upson, with whom he had a son, also called John.
+In 1843 he married Caroline Upson, with whom he had a son, also called John.
 By 1868 he was living in Ipswich, but still working as a signwriter for Jacob Mules of Orwell Place.